noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 			// if nikki manages are your kinda thing const regArray = await navigator.serviceWorker.getRegistrations();

+			switch (registration.scope) {
+				// if you have business logic tied
+				// tied to specific scopes, switch bitch
+				// remember scopes are unique IDs for a sw
+			}

 			// sw is installed, but waiting to be actived if (registration.waiting) {
 				const waitingWorker = registration.waiting;